 Wait for the head to be well-formed, and slice it or tear it off at ground level, since the stem can’t produce any other head for harvest.

-Protect your cauliflower plants from November onwards and you will be able to harvest them in winter.
+Protect your plants from the cold from November onwards and you will be able to harvest them in winter.

 Smart tip about cauliflower

 - Find all our advice and tips on growing savoy, white cabbage and kale

 - Here are all the tips on how to grow Brussels sprouts

 - Health: health benefits of cauliflower